BlockNeserite/Industrial-Craft-3/README.md

 - Forge Hammer: 2 Iron Ingots + Stick
 - Cutter: 3 Iron Ingots + Stick

-## Compatibility
+## :exclamation: If game crashes :exclamation:
-- Forge 52.0.16 required when using OptiFine.
+- Try different Forge versions 52.0.16-52.1.0 when using OptiFine.
+I’ve been using Forge 52.0.23 and haven’t experienced any crashes so far.
 - Forge 52.1.0+ works without OptiFine.

 ## License